Nobody said winning the Stanley Cup was easy. It's just that the Los Angeles Kings have made it seem that way.

 "You could say they were probably more desperate," Penner said.
 "They didn't want to get swept.
 And maybe we didn't match their desperation.
 I think it was a see-saw battle, and a matter of a coin flip."

 That the Kings still had a good shot at victory bodes well for Game 5.
-They also continued to produce on the power play -- 3-for-6 in the past two games after going 0-for-18 in the previous five games.
+They also continued to produce on the power play -- 3-for-6 over the past two games after going 0-for-18 in the previous five games.
 There is also that 10-0 road record by L.A., a new NHL standard, although worrywart Kings fans might think that has to end sometime.

 The Kings will have two days to get re-organized, but there's really nothing more to be said.
 While they remain a win from the Cup, the series has been a close one with two of the four games going into overtime and Game 4 being up for grabs until the final half-minute.

 "I mean, we know their strengths, we know their weaknesses," Anze Kopitar said.
 "I'm sure they're doing the same.
 It's going to be an interesting game, a game of inches."